Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 Feel free to change any of the profile settings and the Terminal will automatically reload with your changes as you make them.

 ### POWERLINE FONT
-Next change your terminal profile to use one of the Powerline fonts:
+Next change your terminal profile to use a Powerline font.
+Pick one of the following:

+`"fontFace" : "Space Mono for Powerline",`<br/>
+`"fontFace" : "Noto Mono for Powerline",` <br/>
-`"fontFace" : "ProFont for Powerline",`
+`"fontFace" : "ProFont for Powerline",` <br/>

 Save the changes. **Ctrl+S**